 With a name like “Bummer Box,” you may not want to send this in response to a death or a serious illness.
 On the contrary, if someone is having a hard time in a less permanent, life-altering way, it may be the right move.
 The snacks are unparalleled.
-There’s heirloom hot chocolate, chocolate sea salt almond butter made by artisanal producer Big Spoon Roasters, small-batch potato chips, chocolate and peanut butter popcorn, beer, caramel pretzel nuggets, and more.
+There’s heirloom hot chocolate, chocolate sea salt almond butter made by artisanal producer Big Spoon Roasters, potato chips, chocolate and peanut butter popcorn, beer and caramel pretzel nuggets, and more.
 It will turn any bad day or tough break into something sweet.